ricardouriegas/notas-cuatri7/notes/ingles.unit-3.activity.md

 - part
 - advice
 - notice
+- my advice
+- place
+- offense
+- criticism
+- no notice
+- forever

 ### Put
 - my arm around
 - pressure on
 - my advice into practice
+- somebody in charge of
+- a plan into practice
+- pressure on sb
 - sth in its place
+- his work first
 - criticism
 - forever